mxagar/sql_fundamentals_datacamp/SQL_Guide.md

    - 4.6 `UNION`
    - 4.7 Challenges: Very Important Examples
 5. Advanced SQL Commands
+   - 5.1 Obtaining Time Information
+   - 5.2 Extracting Time Information
+   - 5.3 Mathematical Functions
+   - 5.4 String Functions and Operations
+   - 5.5 Sub-Queries
+   - 5.6 Self-Joins
 6. Creating Databases and Tables
+   - 6.1 Data Types
+   - 6.2 Primary and Foreign Keys
+   - 6.3 Constraints
+   - 6.4 `CREATE` Table
+   - 6.5 `INSERT` Rows into a Table
+   - 6.6 `UPDATE` the Rows of a Table
+   - 6.7 `DELETE` to Remove Rows from a Table
+   - 6.8 `ALTER` a Table
+   - 6.9 `DROP TABLE`
+   - 6.10 `CHECK` Constraints
 7. Conditional Expressions and Procedures
 8. PostGreSQL with Python
+9. Assessments
+   - Assessment 1
+   - Assessment 2
+   - Assessment 3

 The current file is a **summary/guide of my notes and SQL in general**.